DCRA-App/User-Guide-Portal/_posts/2021-04-12-assignment-page.md

 ![A14 -screenshot](https://user-images.githubusercontent.com/81990744/119038345-045c2700-b981-11eb-9d56-6859ac4acc16.png)

 ### Filter <a name="-Filter"></a>
-Click on the Filters button will display the Assignment filters menu, which allows the user to filter by Assignment Type and Status
+Clicking on the Filters button will display the Assignment filters menu, which allows the user to filter by Inspection Number, Type, Department, Status, Date, Assigned Inspector, Address

 ![A15](https://user-images.githubusercontent.com/81990744/119038606-4d13e000-b981-11eb-960b-9bb1e1f52acb.png)